-I wrap when I see the color I am looking for, then letting the meat baste in its own juices and getting that collagen to cook out.
-You can also add into a beef broth/wine bath for moisture and flavor as well.
+I wrap when I see the color I am looking for (a rich, red, mahogany sheen), then letting the meat baste in its own juices and getting that collagen to cook out.
+This will usually happen at around the 3 hour mark.
+You can also add the meat into a beef broth/wine bath for moisture and flavor as well.
 I like a combination of broth and wine for flavor.

 It’s really about what flavor you want.
 But in the end, what you want to do is get the beef time on smoke for a few hours, and then finish the cook by getting the internal temperature of the beef ribs to over 200 degrees (between 200-205 is the sweet spot).
 This is when that fat and collagen all melt away, and the texture of the short ribs is soft like butter and melts in your mouth.
 It’ll be super tender, but not spongy.

 So very very good!

 - 2 ½ pounds (or six large) beef short ribs

 - 4 tablespoons extra virgin olive oil

 - 4 tablespoon beef rub, (or equal parts salt and fresh ground pepper)

 - Combine in a food safe spray bottle